New Homes in Your Neighborhood (NHIYN)

 The New Homes in Your Neighborhood Program offers a great opportunity for new construction on existing neighborhood infill sites owned by the Redevelopment Authority of the City of Green Bay.
 The program provides funding to construct a single-family home for owner occupancy.
 View all of the sites available for the program on our Available Properties listing.
 Eligible sites are designated with “see NHIYN* for more details”.

-NEW FOR 2019!!
-The Redevelopment Authority of the City of Green Bay is excited to introduce a plan book that offers pre-approved house designs for infill lots.
+The Redevelopment Authority of the City of Green Bay is excited to offer a plan book that details pre-approved house designs for infill lots.
 Click HERE to view the plans.
-All of these plans have been expertly designed to fit into the City's existing neighborhoods and are FREE to use for anyone utilizing the New Homes in Your Neighborhood Program.
+All of these plans have been expertly designed to fit into the City’s existing neighborhoods and are FREE to use for anyone utilizing the New Homes in Your Neighborhood Program.

 - Individual(s) or developer(s) who complete(s) the RDA application process and fulfill the requirements outlined below.

-- No income restrictions on individual(s) or developer(s) building or occupying the home.
+- No income restrictions on individual(s) or developer(s) building or occupying the home unless stated otherwise.

 - Applicant(s) may not have any open property complaints and must not have had any citations within the prior year in the City of Green Bay.